tag-background-image

 His debut was shaky, but the young Japanese driver showed on a couple of occasions that he had the necessary talent.
 Halfway through the season his contract was extended, something he expressed his surprise about.
 He ended his debut season with a fine fourth place, his best result of the year.

 Tsunoda also had a shaky season in 2022, with the hot-tempered Japanese driver seeming to get in his own way mainly mentally.
-Both AlphaTauri team boss Franz Tost and Red Bull advisor Helmut Marko continue to express their confidence in the driver, and he will therefore get another chance to prove he is worthy of that trust in 2023.
+Then-AlphaTauri team boss Franz Tost and Red Bull advisor Helmut Marko continued to express their confidence in the driver, and he got another chance to prove that against three different teammates in 2023.

-It is clear that Red Bull believes in Tsunoda's talent and a true project has therefore been made of training the young Japanese and making him mentally resilient.
-2023 will see his good friend Pierre Gasly leave for Alpine and be joined instead by the debutant Nyck de Vries.
+It is clear that Red Bull still believe in Tsunoda's talent and a true project has therefore been made of training the young Japanese and making him mentally resilient.
+In 2024, he is consistently beating his teammate Daniel Ricciardo.